xtensor-stack/xtensor/docs/source/pitfall.rst

 ------------------

-When ``variance`` is passed an expression and an integer parameter, this latter is the axis along which the variance must be computed, but the degree of freedom:
+When ``variance`` is passed an expression and an integer parameter, this latter is not the axis along which the variance must be computed, but the degree of freedom:

 .. code::